TL;DR

 • Bank feeds via Plaid, Tink, TrueLayer (ISO 20022 normalization).

-• AP/AR PDFs scanned with AWS Textract or Azure Form Recognizer (OCR accuracy >99 % on invoices).
+• AP/AR PDFs scanned with AWS Textract or Azure Form Recognizer (OCR high accuracy on invoices).

 3.2 AI Ledger Layer